ingaleshubhankar/CPP-HANDBOOK/Introduction/PolymorphismReadMe.md

 # Polymorphism
-Polymorphism, derived from the Greek words "poly" (many) and "morph" (form), refers to the ability of a single function, operator, or object to operate in multiple ways.
-Polymorphism means single name multiple behaviour or meaning.
+`Polymorphism`, derived from the Greek words "poly" (many) and "morph" (form), refers to the ability of a single function, operator, or object to operate in multiple ways.
+Polymorphism means **single name multiple behaviour or meaning**.
 <br>

 ## Types of Polymorphism in C++: